CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for building block INF.1 General Building.md

 The existing fire protection regulations (eg according to the standard DIN 4102 Fire behavior of building materials and components) and the requirements of building supervision for buildings must be strictly adhered to.
 The local fire department should be involved in fire safety planning.

-For rooms where important IT equipment and data carriers (servers, data backups, etc.) are housed, the regulations of EN 1047 Part 2 should also be observed.
+For rooms where important IT equipment and data carriers (servers, data backups, etc.) are housed, the regulations of standard EN 1047 Part 2 should also be observed.
 The aim here is to minimize the effect of a fire on the contents of such rooms by special measures such as the installation of doors with fire and smoke protection quality, the careful execution of closures and possibly even the upgrading of walls.

 For meeting, training and event rooms, the appropriate regulations for fire safety in meeting places may have to be observed.
 Since there are different additional requirements depending on the type of use, for example with regard to the opening and width of doors in the course of escape and rescue routes and signage, the local fire brigade should also be consulted here during planning.